European Volunteer Centre: European Volunteering Capital Competition - #EVCapital

 In 2013 European Year of Citizens, CEV launched the European Volunteering Capital Competition.
 This initiative aims to promote volunteering at the local level by giving recognition to municipalities that support and strengthen partnerships with volunteer centres and volunteer involving organisations and celebrate and promote volunteering and the impact made by volunteers.
+The story so far: Barcelona EVCapital 2014, Lisbon EVCapital 2015, London EVCapital 2016, Sligo EVCapital 2017, Aarhus EVCapital 2018, Košice EVCapital 2019, Padova EVCapital 2020, Berlin EVCapital 2021, Gdansk EVCapital 2022, Trondheim EVCapital 2023, Trento EVCapital 2024, Mechelen EVCapital 2025.

 Employee Volunteering European Network (EVEN)

-EVEN currently has 10 corporate members: Fundacion Telefónica, Intel, FASVOL, Fundacion Repsol, IBERDROLA, ArcelorMittal, IBM, The Moody's Foundation, Cooperatie VGS, Kellogg's and 43 volunteer involving organisations in membership.